-- 1. Each manhole step can support its maximum intended load; - 2.
-Each manhole step installed on or after January 17, 2017: - (a) Has a corrugated, knurled, dimpled, or other surface that minimizes the possibility of an employee slipping; - (b) Is constructed of, or coated with, material that protects against corrosion if the manhole step is located in an environment where corrosion may occur; - (c) Has a minimum clear step width of 10 inches; - (d) Is uniformly spaced at a vertical distance not more than 16 inches apart, measured center to center between steps.
-The spacing from the entry and exit surface to the first manhole step may differ from the spacing between the other steps; - (e) Has a minimum perpendicular distance between the centerline of the manhole step to the nearest permanent object in back of the step of at least 4.5 inches; and - (f) Is designed, constructed, and maintained to prevent the employee's foot from slipping or sliding off the end. - 3.
-Each manhole step is inspected at the start of the work shift and maintained to prevent damage.
+1. each manhole step is capable of supporting its maximum intended load.

+- 2. each manhole step installed on or after January 17, 2017: - (a) has a corrugated, knurled, dimpled, or other surface that minimizes the possibility of an employee slipping; - (b) is constructed of, or coated with, material that protects against corrosion if the manhole step is located in an environment where corrosion may occur; - (c) has a minimum clear step width of 10 inches; - (d) is uniformly spaced at a vertical distance not more than 16 inches apart, measured center to center between steps.
+The spacing from the entry and exit surface to the first manhole step may differ from the spacing between the other steps. - (e) has a minimum perpendicular distance between the centerline of the manhole step to the nearest permanent object in back of the step of at least 4.5 inches; and - (f) is designed, constructed, and maintained to prevent the employee's foot from slipping or sliding off the end. - 3. each manhole step is inspected at the start of the work shift and maintained in accordance with the applicable provisions of Section D. General Requirements.